satishmarathe/energy-app-ui/README.md

 CHALLENGE / TROUBLE : how do we install 'Json Server' and 'JSON Schema Faker'?
 'Create react app' that we used to create our react app uses node and npm.
-Within the project we created is a file called : 'package.json' This file is like our maven pom file which will contain dependencies.
+Within the project we created(implictly) is a file called : 'package.json' This file is like our maven pom file which will contain dependencies.

 We can define within this file 'dev dependencies' and 'production dependencies'